yuno-payments/yuno-docs/docs/Security and Compliance/fingerprint.md

 next:
   description: ''
 ---
-We've added a new field to the Payment method object called `fingerprint`.
-It is a field that represents your customer's card throughout your organization.
-When a customer enrolls a credit card multiple times related to one or many Yuno accounts, multiple `vaulted_tokens` will be generated, but the fingerprint lets you identify when the same card is in different scenarios.
+The `fingerprint` field is a new addition to the payment method object.
+This field provides a unique, non-sensitive identifier for your customer's card across your organization.
+When a customer enrolls the same credit card multiple times—whether under one or several Yuno accounts—different `vaulted_tokens` are created for each enrollment.
+However, the `fingerprint` remains consistent, allowing you to recognize when the same card is present in different contexts.

 ```json
 "card_data": {